erose1337/beautiful-jekyll/aboutme.md

 subtitle: Who in the world am I?
 ---

-An expeditious learner and an information sponge, my name is Ella Rose.
+My name is Ella Rose.
+I am an expeditious learner and an information sponge.
 I have some skill in the following subjects:

 - Computer programming/software devlopment
   - 5 years of experience